OSHA's Process Safety Management Standard: Is Your Facility Affected?

 - Cincinnati, OH chemical plant explosion in 1990

 - Sterlington, LA explosion and fire in 1991

-To help minimize these occurences, PSM was created.
+To help minimize these occurrences, PSM was created.
 PSM aims to prevent the release of toxic, reactic, flammable, and explosive chemicals into the environment.

 What Facilities are Covered?